 These are advertisements that appear at the front of YouTube videos in the form of pre-rolls.

-Google offers the ability to choose specific video ads, rather than more general advertising on the Display Network.
+Google offers the option to choose specific video ads, rather than more general advertising on the Display Network.

 This is perfect if you have a great video ad idea that you want to test.

-Video campaign ads come in different forms.
-There are video ads to skip, the elusive ads.
+ads campaign come in various forms.
+There are video ads skippable

 Like video ads, app ads are also included in the Display Network but can be used for targeted campaigns.

 In this case, you don't design each individual app ad.
-Instead, they will take your text and assets, such as photos, and they will deliver the ad for you.
-The algorithm tests different combinations of resources and most often uses the one that gives the best results.
+Instead, they take your text and assets, such as photos, and deliver the ad for you.
+The algorithm tests different combinations of assets and most often uses the one that yields the best results.

-Now that you roughly know what Google Ads is, then can this platform be right for your business ?
-Probably yes.
+Now that you have a general idea of what Google Ads is, could this platform be right for your business ?
+Most likely, yes.
 Because in 2013, 1.5 million businesses generated $111 billion in revenue using Google's search and advertising tools.
-And why not yours?
-Advertising on Google can be extremely beneficial for any business with a good strategy.
-And what is the best strategy?
-That is another story, which we will detail in another article.
+Why not yours?
+Advertising on Google can be extremely beneficial for any business with a solid strategy.
+And what's the best strategy?
+That's a story for another time, which we'll cover in a future article.